wankai/Concurrency-Control-and-Recovery-in-Database-Systems/chapter1-the-problem/Transactions.md

 #### Database System

 A database consists of a set of named data items.
 Each data item has a value.
+The values of data items at any one time comprise the *state* of the database.